 But how many are there?
 And how far are they spread across Manchester?
 Can they be found further-afield?
 A quick google search reveals a wealth of retailers online, so that strikes me as a possibility.
 A little while ago, I started photographing the bee bollards – you can see my progress so far by having a look at the Map page – but clearly I’ve only scratched the surface.
 If you’d like to help, get in touch via the contact page.

-The bee design also used appear on flower beds across the city centre, but the only ones I’ve found recently are located just outside Manchester Cathedral on the now pedestrianised Victoria Street.
+The bee design also used to appear on flower planters across the city centre, but the only ones I’ve found recently are located just outside Manchester Cathedral on the now pedestrianised Victoria Street.
 They can also be found along Sackville Street.

-A new style of flower beds have recently been introduced to the city, appearing along New Cathedral Way and on Albert Square outside Manchester Town Hall.
-As can be seen in the photograph below, they come in three different sizes.
+A new style of flower planter has recently been introduced to the city, appearing along New Cathedral Way and on Albert Square outside Manchester Town Hall.
+Created by Hargreaves Foundry, the cast iron design can be found in three different sizes.